agzsoftsi/holbertonschool-web_front_end/0x00-html_advanced/README.md

 - after the inline quote div, create another div
 > - in the new div add a level 3 heading with the text Blockquote
 > - add a multiline quote with the text I will be the leader of a company that ends up being worth billions of dollars, because I got the answers.
 I understand culture.
 I am the nucleus.
-I think that’s a responsibility that I have, to push possibilities, to show people, this is the level that things could be at. and cite Kanye West, Musician
+I think thatï¿½s a responsibility that I have, to push possibilities, to show people, this is the level that things could be at. and cite Kanye West, Musician

 **31. Address and latest news authors**